wifinigel/wiperf/mkdocs/docs/probe_configure.md

 ## Running Regular Tests
-Once the wiperf software has been configured, the final job is to configure a 'cron job' on the probe to run the software every 5 minutes.
+Once the wiperf software has been configured, the final job is to configure a 'cron job' on the probe to run the wiperf testing script every 5 minutes.
 Cron is a scheduler utility within Linux that will run a software task at configured intervals.

 (__Note: This step is not required on the WLAN Pi, as the cron job is added automatically when the WLAN Pi is switched in to wiperf mode__)

-To configure cron, on the CLI of the probe, open the cron editor:
+To configure cron (remember, only required on the RPi), on the CLI of the probe, open the cron editor:

 ```
 sudo crontab -e